kaian0414/escasu-web/README.md

 ## escasu_website_20210928
 Website index coding.

-## forms
+## forms_newmember2122
 Registration forms for activities.
+In this repository, only the forms for new member 21/22 is stored.
+Other forms can also be created with this form.

 ## Reference
 [1] https://uideck.coms/